genericmoniker/blog/content/randomness-in-tests.md

    that they'll expose a bug.
 2. You have to be able to reproduce the random values later on the off chance that a random value causes a test to fail.
-This could be as simple as logging all the random values used.
+This could be as simple as logging all the random values used or using a fixed seed.
 3. If a random value causes a test failure, add an explicit test with that value, and make it pass.